Ukrainian air defenses in Odesa outgunned as Russia targets global grain supply - Local News 8

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Vasco Cotovio, Mia Alberti, Yulia Kesaieva, Alex Hardie and Katharina Krebs contributed reporting.
+CNN’s Vasco Cotovio, Mia Alberti, Yulia Kesaieva, Wayne Change, Alex Hardie and Katharina Krebs contributed reporting.